Transcript of the video

 I said "ask", but it's really "command".
 It's an order.
 We're saying "You must do it."

-It's an order to evacuate the area within 24 hours.
+This is an order to evacuate the area within 24 hours.

 They have 24 hours to leave.